-In the winery, Selosse defies convention by using only indigenous yeasts for fermentations and by minimizing the use of SO_2 .
+In the winery, Selosse defies convention by using a selection of yeast strains culled from his own vineyards for fermentations, and by minimizing the use of SO2.
 He ferments and raises his wines in wood barrels (less than 20% new) and leaves them on their fine lees for extended periods.